jakewies/jakewiesler.com/content/blog/compound-components-and-the-context-api.md

 That wasn't too much work.
 I've definitely had tougher refactors.
 But, was it worth it?
 It really depends on your use case.
 In my opinion, constructing compound components with this strategy is almost always worth it.
 Especially if you do it this way the first time around.

-Let's hop into `src/index.js` and see what happen when we apply the same test as the previous post, wrapping `Chat.Button` in a `div` element.
+Let's hop into `src/index.js` and see what happens when we apply the same test as the previous post, wrapping `Chat.Button` in a `div` element.

 ```
 // src/index.js